Laundry Stain Pretreater Recipes

 1 tsp Ammonia

-- Soak garment in a solution of 1/2 cup bleach per gallon of hot sudsy water (except for blood, egg or milk stains–use cool water instead).
-After soaking launder as usual.
+- Soak clothing in a batch of 1/2 cup bleach per gallon of hot sudsy water (except for blood, egg or milk based spills–use cool instead).

 I’m a big fan of spot removal books.
 A solution I’ve found for just about every fabric and problem is a squirt of dish washing liquid, along with a spill of white vinegar in a gallon of warm water.
 The enzymes in the dish detergent help break down a number of things, and the white vinegar boosts the process.